lykius/hesiod/docs/source/config.rst

 Literal configs
 ---------------

-Literal configs are configs in the form ``key: value``, where key is a string and value is also a string that can represent any literal value (integers, floats, booleans, tuples, lists, ecc.).
+Literal configs are configs in the form ``key: value``, where key is a string and value is any literal value (integers, floats, booleans, tuples, lists, ecc.).
 These configs are treated as plain strings in the TUI, so that you can edit value in any way you want.
 Hesiod will process the final value with the python interpreter and will cast it to a proper type if the interpreter recognizes it as such.